 Maternity leave and additional maternity leave

-During all maternity leave, you are treated as if you are still at work.
-The maternity pay scheme for health service employees applies to the standard 26 weeks maternity leave.
-This includes pension accrued during this time.
+While on maternity leave, you are treated as if you are still working.
+Health service employees get maternity pay for the first 26 weeks, and you continue to build your pension during this time.

 - annual leave